 Staff ensure that the children develop skills across the seven areas of learning in an age –appropriate way.
 The Prime areas are well planned for and it is through these three areas that the specific areas are taught.
 There is a perfect balance between teacher and pupil initiated activities.

 Purposeful, well planned play opportunities are provided which ensure the needs of all children are fully met.
-The staff manage the curriculum and pedagogy in relation to the learning needs of their children.
+The staff organise the curriculum and pedagogy in relation to the learning needs of their children.
 The children learn through a topic based approach and a quality book is used as a stimulus for learning.
 The topic is chosen by the teacher but is based upon the children’s own interests and needs.

 A discrete Phonics session is taught daily using the Letters and Sounds materials.